-Other reserve represents contingent consideration from the business combination in relation to acquisition of Savour Group occurred during the year ended 31 December 2020.
-As the contingent consideration was fully settled, the balance of the other reserve amounted to S\$172,000 was transferred to accumulated losses during the current year.
+Other reserve represents contingent consideration from the business combination in relation to acquisition of Savour Group occurred in prior years.
+As the contingent consideration was fully settled, the balance of the other reserve amounted to \$\$172,000 was transferred to accumulated losses during the year ended 31 December 2022..